prio-data/views_pipeline/documentation/pipeline_documentation.md

 **Model** is understood as:

     1) A specific instantiation of a machine learning algorithm,
     2) Trained using a predetermined and unique set of hyperpara.meters,
     3) On a well-defined set of input features,
     4) And targeting a specific outcome target.
     5) In the case of stepshift models, a model is understood as **all** code and **all** artifacts necessary to generate a comprehensive 36 month forecast for the specified target.
     6) Note that, two models, identical in all other aspects, will be deemed distinct if varying post-processing techniques are applied to their generated predictions.
 For instance, if one model's predictions undergo calibration or normalization while the other's do not.

-**Run** is defined as:
+**Run** is defined as follows:

+    A *run* is a complete execution of the pipeline orchestrated through Prefect.
+It involves generating forecasts using all deployed baseline, shadow, and production models, including both individual models and ensembles.
+Additionally, a run encompasses various quality assurance measures such as model monitoring, drift detection, and online evaluation.

+    Typically, a *run* occurs once a month.
+However, additional runs may be performed within a month if corrections or calibrations are necessary to meet the quality standards expected of a VIEWS system.

+    As runs are relatively infrequent events, each run is assigned a *meaningful* name following established conventions.
+The name format is as follows: `target_generation_monthid_iteration`.
+For example:

+    ```
+    fatalities_003_413_a
+    ```

+    In this example, the run includes all deployed models targeting fatalities, belonging to the third generation of VIEWS *fatality* models.
+The run corresponds to month number 413 using the standard VIEWS month ID format.
+The trailing *a* signifies that this is the first run created this month; subsequent runs would be denoted with *b*, *c*, and so on, indicating the order of execution within the given target, generation, and month.

 ## Standardization
 We have agreed to standardize the pipeline in several ways.